-Benefit Description You pay Emergency within our service area High Option Standard Option Emergency care at a doctor's office Emergency care at an urgent care center \$20 per office visit to your primary care physician \$50 per visit to an urgent care center \$30 per office visit to your primary care physician \$50 per visit to an urgent care center Emergency care as an outpatient at a hospital, including doctors' services Note: We waive the ER copay if you are admitted to the \$150 per visit; waived if admitted \$200 per visit; waived if admitted hospital.
-411 1 411 1 Not covered: Elective care or non-emergency care All charges All charges Emergency outside our service area High Option Standard Option Emergency care at a doctor's office All charges All charges Emergency care at an urgent care center \$50 per visit to an urgent care center \$50 per visit to an urgent care center • Emergency care as an outpatient at a hospital, including doctor's services \$150 per visit; waived if admitted \$200 per visit; waived if admitted Note: We waive the ER copay if you are admitted to the hospital.
-Not covered: All charges All charges Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full- term delivery of a baby outside the service area Ambulance High Option Standard Option Professional ambulance service when medically appropriate.
-(Emergency transport only) \$150 copay 20% after deductible Note: See 5(c) for non-emergency service.
-Air ambulance (emergency transport only) \$150 copay 20% after deductible
+Benefit Description Benefit Description You pay Emergency within our service area High Option Standard Option Emergency care at a doctor's office Emergency care at an urgent care center \$20 per office visit to your primary care physician \$50 per visit to an urgent care center \$30 per office visit to your primary care physician \$50 per visit to an urgent care center Emergency care as an outpatient at a hospital, including doctors' services Note: We waive the ER copay if you are admitted to the hospital. \$150 per visit; waived if admitted \$200 per visit; waived if admitted Not covered: Elective care or non-emergency care All charges All charges Emergency outside our service area High Option Standard Option Emergency care at a doctor's office Emergency care at an urgent care center Emergency care as an outpatient at a hospital, including All charges \$50 per visit to an urgent care center \$150 per visit; waived if All charges \$50 per visit to an urgent care center \$200 per visit; waived if doctor's services Note: We waive the ER copay if you are admitted to the hospital. admitted admitted Not covered: Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area All charges All charges Ambulance High Option Standard Option Professional ambulance service when medically appropriate.
+(Emergency transport only) \$150 copay 10% after deductible Note: See 5(c) for non-emergency service.
+Air ambulance (emergency transport only) \$150 copay 10% after deductible

-Section 5(e) Mental health and substance misuse disorder benefits
+Section 5(e).
+Mental Health and Substance Use Disorder Benefits